 MESA-DER Testing Process

 The MESA-DER two-phase testing process builds on existing test programs and procedures.
 Phase One validates the mapping of the IEC 61850-7-420 data objects to IEEE 1815 (DNP3), and assumes the basic DNP3 conformance testing has been performed.
-Phase Two validates the additional MESA-DER functions not covered in IEEE 1547, and assumes the DER has already passed the IEEE 1547.1 and UL 1741 SB functional and interoperability tests.
-MESA is currently developing the Phase One test tool and anticipates rolling out the program in mid-2022.
-Phase Two will begin in the second half of 2022 and will be completed in early 2023.
+It also encourages 1547.1 Testing with DNP3.
+Phase Two will validate the additional MESA-DER functions not covered in IEEE 1547, and assumes the DER has already passed the IEEE 1547.1 and UL 1741 SB functional and interoperability tests.
+The initial phase of MESA-DER testing and certification is now available through UL Solutions.
+Click here for more information and to start the certification process.
+Phase Two is under development and will be completed in early 2024.

 MESA-DER Testing Phases